Buteyko/Frolov Device for Asthma, Bronchitis, COPD, Emphysema, Cystic

 These groups of people should be gentle in relation

-to their damaged lungs tissue.
+to their damaged lung tissue.
 Intensive mechanical stimulation of their

 weak lungs (in terms of amplitude and velocity of inhalation and exhalations)